-The Madrigal Singers have a long and proud tradition of performing Renaissance secular literature in all languages.
-They also perform sacred literature and contemporary works designed for small ensemble.
-This group of 18 to 20 tours widely and has been heard on such prestigious stages as Carnegie Recital Hall in New York City and Tyrone Guthrie Theatre in Minneapolis.
-Founded and directed by Dr. Robert L. Larsen, the ensemble has earned plaudits from critics throughout the United States and Europe.
-They tour annually and perform regularly in Europe during May term, including trips to Italy, France, Germany, Austria, Great Britain, Scandinavia, Russia, Spain, Scotland and England.
+The Madrigal Singers have a long and proud tradition of performing Renaissance music in all languages with a focus on secular literature.
+This group of 14 to 16 tours widely and has been heard on such prestigious stages as Carnegie Recital Hall in New York City and Tyrone Guthrie Theatre in Minneapolis.
+Founded by Dr. Robert L. Larsen, the ensemble has earned plaudits from critics throughout the United States and Europe.
+They enjoy a focus on outreach, performing and workshopping with high school madrigal ensembles annually.
+This ensemble has recently performed in Europe during May term, including trips to Italy, France, Germany, Austria, Great Britain, Scandinavia, Russia, Spain, Scotland and England.

 Rehearsals: T TH 3:50 - 4:50 p.m.

-See the Madrigal's UPCOMING PERFORMANCES,
+See the Madrigal's UPCOMING PERFORMANCES.